monora/finanzen-fundamentals/README.md

 * pandas
 * numpy

-You can install all of them by running: `pip install requests BeautifulSoup lxml pandas numpy`.
+You can install all of them by running: `pip install requests bs4 lxml pandas numpy`.

 # Usage
 ## Import